web-push-libs/pywebpush/README.rst

 .. code:: json

    {"endpoint": "https://updates.push.services.mozilla.com/push/v1/gAA...", "keys": {"auth": "k8J...", "p256dh": "BOr..."}}

-How you send the PushSubscription data to your backend, store it referenced to the user who requested it, and recall it when there's a new push subscription update is left as an exercise for the reader.
+How you send the PushSubscription data to your backend, store it referenced to the user who requested it, and recall it when there’s a new push subscription update is left as an exercise for the reader.

 Sending Data using ``webpush()`` One Call
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In many cases, your code will be sending a single message to many
 recipients.
-There's a "One Call" function which will make things easier.
+There’s a “One Call” function which will make things easier.

 .. code:: python

    from pywebpush import webpush

    webpush(subscription_info,
            data,
            vapid_private_key="Private Key or File Path[1]",
            vapid_claims={"sub": "mailto:YourEmailAddress"})

 This will encode ``data``, add the appropriate VAPID auth headers if
 required and send it to the push server identified in the